RobotExMachina/Machina.NET/RobotControl - Revisions.md

 - [ ] Rename all syntax instances of 'velocity' (vector) to 'speed' (scalar)
 - [ ] Refactor .setvel and .setzone to .speed and .zone
 - [ ] List<string> .exportcode(bool flush)
+- [ ] Resolve inconsistencies between degree and radian angle representation (make everything radians by standard, with special overloads for degrees?)

 ## BUILD 1107
 - [x] Implement bot.PushSettings() & bot.PopSettings();